 An introduction to the concepts, methodologies, and applications of spreadsheet and simulation models in finance.
 Students will be required to use Excel, and commercial Excel add-in software packages, to design and build financial models for capital budgeting, portfolio allocation, value at-risk, simulation of financial time series, and financial option valuation.
-Prerequisite(s): BU 310 & BU 339 with a minimum grade of C.
+Prerequisite(s): BU 310 with a grade of C or better.